General Child Neurology

 |

-Visual-evoked potentials (VEPs).
-The optic nerve (cranial nerve II) and the visual system can be monitored intraoperatively by the use of visual-evoked potentials.
+Visual-evoked potentials.
+The optic nerve (cranial nerve II) and the visual system can be monitored intraoperatively using visual-evoked potentials.
 Nonetheless, intraoperative visual-evoked potentials are somewhat challenging due to poor reproducibility of flash visual-evoked potentials in this setting (88).
 Visual-evoked potentials performed with high-intensity light flashes can improve the reliability of this test during surgery.
-Visual-evoked potentials with direct recording from the optic nerve also may be easier to obtain during surgery than with scalp leads.
+Visual-evoked potentials with direct recording from the optic nerve may also be easier to obtain during surgery than with scalp leads.

 When used during surgery, visual-evoked potentials are done through light-emitting diodes that are attached to contact lenses (88).
 Using green or high-intensity lights rather than a red-colored source will decrease the intraoperative dark adaptation.

-The effects of surgery on the brainstem auditory-evoked potentials are interpreted noting the generators of the wave forms to help localize where the problem is taking place.
+Pitfalls in BAER interpretation (understanding the source of noise).
+The effects of surgery on the brainstem auditory-evoked potentials are interpreted noting the generators of the waveforms to help localize where the problem is taking place.

 Similar to intraoperative somatosensory-evoked potentials, intraoperative brainstem auditory-evoked potentials can be influenced by temperature.
-When the temperature drops below 35°C, the latency of all the wave forms will increase wave V (the most sensitive wave to the thermal effect will disappear with temperatures below 28°C) (44).
+When the temperature drops below 35°C, the latency of all the waveforms will increase wave V (the most sensitive wave to the thermal effect will disappear with temperatures below 28°C) (47).

-Age also has a strong influence in the brainstem auditory-evoked potentials, with latencies getting shorter and the wave forms becoming better formed with maturation.
-Wave form I, wave form III, and wave form V achieve mature (adult) latencies sequentially.
+Age also has a strong influence in brainstem auditory-evoked potentials, with latencies getting shorter and waveforms becoming better formed with maturation.
+Waveform I, waveform III, and waveform V achieve mature (adult) latencies sequentially.

 Wave | Age (to reach adult latency range) |